gagle/node-properties/README.md

 - comment. _String_.
 The characters used to write comments.
 Default is `#`.
 - separator. _String_.
 The characters used to separate keys from values.
 Default is `=`.
 - sections. _Boolean_.
 Enables the sections.
 Default is false.
-- variables. _Boolean_.
-Enables the variables.
-Default is false.
 - header. _String_.
 A comment that is written at the beginning of the file.
 - pretty. _Boolean_.
 If true, the stringified properties are pretty printed: tabbed and word wrapped at 80 columns.
 - replacer. _Function_.
 The same as the reviver function but if the returned value is undefined the property or section is not stringified.
 Receives two parameters and optionally three if section are enabled.